 How can I rename the automation?

-You can always rename the automation and each of its steps as you find fit by clicking on the small pen icon next to the generic title in the upper left-hand corner.
+- You can always rename the automation and its steps as you find fit by clicking on the small pen icon next to the generic title in the upper left-hand corner.

 How can I make changes to published automation?

-Note: If at one point you need to make any changes to the automation, remember to unpublish it first, then make the needed edits and click again on Publish to put the flow into practice.
-You can control that by turning the Status toggle bar on or off:
+- Note: If at one point you need to make any changes to the automation, remember to unpublish it first, then make the necessary edits and click again on Publish to put the flow into practice.

 How can I use the Activity feed of my automation?

-If you click on the three grey dots next to the status toggle bar, you will be able to open, rename, delete or see the activity feed of the automation.
+- If you click on the three grey dots next to the status toggle bar, you can open, rename, delete, or see the activity feed of the automation.

-- In the activity sidebar, you will be able to see all the details of when the automation was used and the steps which were taken before it was triggered.
+- In the activity sidebar, you can see all the details of when the automation was used and the steps taken before it was triggered.

-In addition, you will always be notified in-app in the Notifications at the top navigation bar, as soon as any of your automation flows has been executed:
+In addition, you will always be notified in-app in the Notifications at the top navigation bar as soon as any of your automation flows has been executed:

 How can I test the automation?

-As soon as the draft is created and saved, go back to your documents overview and check the notifications under your account.
+- When the draft is created and saved, go back to your documents overview and check the notifications under your account.

 How can I fix a failed automation?

-In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:
+- In case the automation has failed, you can access the detailed view by clicking on the failed notification in the list under your profile notifications:

 How can I check the automation runs successfully?

-In case the automation has run successfully, you can now find the newly created draft shared with the exact same collaborators you have configured under the second automation step.
-Click on the draft's name from the activity feed to open and review its details.
+- If the automation has run successfully, you can find the newly created draft shared with the collaborators you have configured under the second automation step.

-If you still need additional information or assistance, reach out to us at any time via our Online Support Chat or by sending us an email.
+If you need additional information or assistance, contact us anytime via our Support Chat or email.